High school (grades 9-12) · Homestead, FL

 What is the racial and ethnic makeup of School for Advanced Studies Homestead?

-The largest demographic group at School for Advanced Studies Homestead is Hispanic or Latino at 72.3%.
-The school serves a diverse student body in HOMESTEAD, FL.
+The largest demographic group at School for Advanced Studies Homestead is Hispanic or Latino at 72.3% of enrollment, in Homestead, FL.

 What is the Resource Investment Index for School for Advanced Studies Homestead?

-School for Advanced Studies Homestead has a Resource Investment Index of 51/100 (C-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+School for Advanced Studies Homestead has a Resource Investment Index of 51/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page